yasha-user/trending-api-64/README.md

 # about bugs

-1. When you search by name it sometimes failes to find some letters in particular names, it looks like it has something to do with github API and its responds to this kind of requests.
+1. A bug caused by Github API: search by name doesn't always find names, some of them are not visible to search.

 2. If the last line in newrepos.js is <code>module.exports = router</code>, (which is the current state) then Fsync from CLI logs that the dateValue and url are undefined.
 However, if you move <code>module.exports = router </code> before the <code> module.exports = {dateValue, url}</code>, then CLI will be fully functional, but API itself will break and stop responding.